 Study in the United States

 The United States is home to the world's highest-ranked universities, unmatched research infrastructure, and the most flexible higher education system globally.
-With STEM OPT offering up to 3 years of post-study work, the US remains the gold standard for international education.
+With OPT providing post-study work rights, the US remains the gold standard for international education.

 Why Students Choose the United States